Linuxfabrik/lfops/CONTRIBUTING.md

 ### Vendored Plugins

-Some files under `plugins/modules/` are not authored by Linuxfabrik but vendored from upstream projects, either because we needed local patches or because the upstream version requires a newer ansible-core than LFOps supports.
+Some files under `plugins/modules/` and `plugins/module_utils/` are not authored by Linuxfabrik but vendored from upstream projects, either because we needed local patches, because the upstream version requires a newer ansible-core than LFOps supports, or because the dependency has to ship with the module to the managed node.
 They are kept in lockstep with their upstream and should be re-synced (or removed) when the listed condition is met.

 * `plugins/modules/ipagroup.py`, `ipahbacrule.py`, `ipahostgroup.py`, `ipapwpolicy.py`, `ipasudocmd.py`, `ipasudocmdgroup.py`, `ipasudorule.py`, `ipauser.py`